kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Implementation of a Class Incremental Learning Algorithm Evaluation System based on Ianvs.md

 rgb/train/20220420_garden/00483.png gtFine/train/20220420_garden/00483_TrainIds.png
 ```

 The following code snippet is an excerpt from the `test-index.txt` file, which follows a similar format to the training set.
-It contains 257 image pairs used for testing.

 ```txt
 rgb/test/20220420_garden/01357.png gtFine/test/20220420_garden/01357_TrainIds.png